yezhiyi9670/slow-mouse/README.md

 Launch the application and you will see a tray icon.
 Right click it to modify the settings.

-Important: This app auto-detects your current mouse speed settings on first launch.
-When you change this (using Windows control panel) in the future, you need to click `Standard Speed > Auto Detect` to update it.

 ## Start on boot

 This application does NOT start on boot automatically.
 You can configure it to do so by [dropping its shortcut into the Startup folder](https://cn.bing.com/search?q=dropping+shortcut+into+startup+folder).